adelinepaiement/adelinepaiement.github.io/_pages/research.md

 ### Medical

 * Postdoc on project [SPHERE](https://research-information.bris.ac.uk/en/projects/sphere-epsrc-irc), computer vision workpackage (2013-2016)
-    * Main activity: development of computer vision and machine learning methods for assessing the quality of movements in orthopaedic patients
+    * Main activity: development of computer vision and machine learning methods for assessing the quality of movements in orthopaedic patients from depth images.
 * PhD on medical image analysis
     * Development of computer vision methods for integrated registration, segmentation, and interpolation for 3D/4D modelling from spaced tomographic images.
 Main application to cardiac cine MRI.